 Famous from various photo shootings Beelitz is also a great place to discover by bike.
 Entering the houses is not allowed anymore because of tragic accidents.
 But still taking a train to the Heilstätten and then discover the whole area by bike is a breathtaking and an absolutely intense experience.

 For the ones who prefer to be still pretty close to all the city commodities a little trip along the Landwehrkanal can be a great way of discovering Kreuzberg.
 I would start at Prinzenstraße, drive by the Urban-Krankenhaus and enjoy my tour until Treptow by passing the Paul-Lincke-Ufer, Görlitzer Ufer until Heckmann Ufer.
 Finish this short but nice 3 km urban trip with a little chill time at the water triangle between Kreuzberg, Neukölln and Treptow.

-photo: Corentin Kopp from Flickr
+photo: Corentin Kopp / Flickr, Creative Commons

 7. Around Müggelsee

 This tour is a classic from the former GDR.
 The lake is not really fitted for swimming (at least not in my opinion) but it is much more recreational for a bike ride.
 Drive with the S-Bahn to Friedrichshagen and then make a tour around the lake.
 Indulge in a couple of ice-cream stops in between and chill along the lakeshore.
 Also if you are into some adventure you can drive into the forest to former GDR – restaurant tower called Müggelturm.
 We went there to see the Costanza Macras Dance Company last year and it was a really nice experience.